eclipse-archived/ceylon-lang.org/documentation/1.0/tour/inheritance.md

     }

-Note that we can't define a concrete value for the `formatter` attribute, since an interface may not define a simple attribute, and may not hold a reference to another object.
+Note that we can't define a concrete value for the `formatter` attribute, since an interface may not hold a reference to another object.

 Now let's define a concrete implementation of this interface.